 Evidence of Meeting the Standard:

 The institution demonstrates that communication of its assessment and evaluation to internal and external stakeholders occurs regularly.

+2. The strengths and weaknesses of the institution as identified by the assessment are clearly communicated to the college community.

+3. The data supported discussion on strengths and weaknesses is used to set institutional priorities.

+The Institutional Research website is the central repository for MJC assessment and evaluation results.
+The public site includes course and program outcomes data, program review results, and qualitative survey results, such as the Community College Survey of Student Engagement (CCSSE).
+(Course Outcomes Data, Program Review Data, CCSSE Student Survey In addition, discrete dashboards offer opportunity for student achievement data to be disaggregated and openly shared with the public.
+(IR Dashboard; Snapshot of ILO dashboard)

-For internal stakeholders, Modesto Junior College provides several forums where assessment and evaluation results may be communicated.
-As laid out in Engaging All Voices, councils participate in an annual self-assessment and discuss how to improve processes. (minutes from RAC and other councils that have participated) The recently adopted Education Master Plan includes a Workgroup Progress and Self-Evaluation Template intended to help workgroups and committees document their work and evaluate progress toward goals.
+MJC communicates assessment and evaluation information to internal stakeholders through several forums.
+As outlined in Engaging All Voices, councils participate in an annual self-assessment and discuss how to improve processes.
+(Campus-wide Assessment Day agenda; minutes from RAC and other councils that have participated) The recently adopted Education Master Plan includes a Progress and Self-Evaluation Template (PSET) intended to help workgroups and committees document their work and evaluate progress toward goals.
 (EMP, p.
-32-33) In addition, the College sometimes employs the use of surveys and focus groups to understand the reasons behind statistical data.
-(Candy Bar Survey, Equity Focus Groups, CCSSE, ATD Survey)
+32-33) The College is developing a student/employee portal, which includes Team Sites which will house individual PSETs as well as annual summaries of council and workgroup assessment results.
+(Screenshot of portal) In addition, the College employs the use of surveys and focus groups to understand the reasons behind statistical data.
+These assessment results inform the development of new plans (Candy Bar Survey, Equity Focus Groups, CCSSE, ATD Survey; SSEC minutes re: mini-grants)

-Results of assessment evaluation and activities are accessible to all stakeholders on the MJC Research and Planning Website.
-(IR Dashboard) Discrete dashboards offer opportunity for information to be disaggregated and openly shared with the public.

-Insert graphic of ILO dashboard.

-In both the hiring prioritization process (Instruction Council) and IELM allocation (Resource Allocation Council), councils have implemented several iterations of processes.
-With each round, these processes have gone to constituent groups for review and improvement. (locate minutes in RAC, IC) Times have been set apart for discussion of assessment results, college planning, and evaluation of processes, including Institute Day, Program Review Parties, ATD Data Summits, and Coffee and Conversation with the President. (find sessions associated with Program Review and Assessment, link to communications about past program review parties; ATD Data Summit, 3.2017)
+In both the hiring prioritization process (Instruction Council) and IELM allocation (Resource Allocation Council), councils have implemented several iterations of their processes.
+With each round, these processes have gone to constituent groups for review and improvement. (locate minutes in RAC, IC) Times have been set apart for discussion of assessment results, college planning, and evaluation of processes, including Institute Day, Program Review Parties, ATD Data Summits, The Assessment, Reflection, and Celebration Day, and Coffee and Conversation with the President. (find sessions associated with Program Review and Assessment, link to communications about past program review parties; ATD Data Summit, 3.2017; Assessment Day agenda)

-When laying the foundation for the Education Master Plan, the EMP Workgroup conducted a round of charrettes with each division in which data was shared and suggestions were solicited.
-A campus wide survey followed inviting internal stakeholders to prioritize the themes that emerged from the charrettes, which evolved into the four strategic priorities that frame the Education Master Plan.
+Data supported discussion regarding strengths and weaknesses lead to the establishment of College priorities.
+When laying the foundation for the Education Master Plan, the EMP Workgroup conducted a round of charrettes with each division.
+Faculty discussed institutional and environmental data, identified strengths and weaknesses, and made recommendations for the EMP.
+A campus-wide survey followed, inviting internal stakeholders to prioritize the themes that emerged from the charrettes.
+From these discussions, institutional priorities were set for the next five years, along with a work plan that included timelines and activities designed to meet the priorities.
+(EMP Priorities and work plan)

 (Ed Master Plan Dev 2016 - excel; MJC Educational Master Plan Development; working drafts)